zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-amazon.md

 Do they say Muni is a wise man?
 Or is it alive?

-“There are Munies in the world”: “Existence” exists, is known, there, found.
-“In the world”, in the worlds of bitter worlds...
+"There are Munies in the world": "Existence" exists, is known, there, found.
+"In the world", in the worlds of bitter worlds...
 The name of Moni's wicked outlanes, Nigantas, the hair and the bitter.
 For the existence of the Moni in the world.

-“[His Holiness like this]”: “Like this, the continuation of the sentence...
+"[His Holiness like this]": "Like this, the continuation of the sentence...
-(medium) “His Holiness”, [this is] the word of love... (medium), the name of the Brahman... ” For [His Holiness like this].
+(medium) "His Holiness", [this is] the word of love... (medium), the name of the Brahman... " For [His Holiness like this].

-“Why do people say this?
-“People are for Chardly, Brahmen, Bisha, the Sudala, in the family, out of the family, the heavens, the heavens, the people. “(They) say, “They tell, talk, explain, and speak.
-“Why is it so”, the question of doubts, confusion questions, doubts, more than one question, such as anti-question, questioning, why, why in the end?”
+"Why do people say this?
+"People are for Chardly, Brahmen, Bisha, the Sudala, in the family, out of the family, the heavens, the heavens, the people. "(They) say, "They tell, talk, explain, and speak.
+"Why is it so", the question of doubts, confusion questions, doubts, more than one question, such as anti-question, questioning, why, why in the end?"
 Why do people say that?

-“Whether they say Muni is a wise man”: “They say, tell, talk, explain, speak, say that Muni has, fully has, arrives, fully arrives, fully enough, fully sufficient, with eight supreme wisdom, or five myths Wisdom.”
+"Whether they say Muni is a wise man": "They say, tell, talk, explain, speak, say that Muni has, fully has, arrives, fully arrives, fully enough, fully sufficient, with eight supreme wisdom, or five myths Wisdom."
 To whether they say Muni is a wise man?

-“Still alive”: “Or do they say, tell, talk, explain, say, say that Muni has, fully has, arrives, fully arrives, fully enough, fully sufficient, have engaged in all kinds, poles, first The hard-man, the unclean life.”
+"Still alive": "Or do they say, tell, talk, explain, say, say that Muni has, fully has, arrives, fully arrives, fully enough, fully sufficient, have engaged in all kinds, poles, first The hard-man, the unclean life."
 For or alive?

 Because then, the Brahman said:

-“Why do people say that there are Monies in the world [as this, His Holiness:]
+"Why do people say that there are Monies in the world [as this, His Holiness:]

 Do they say Muni is a wise man?
-Or is the one who lives?”
+Or is the one who lives?"

 47. not to see, not to smell, not wisdom, hard to Tuo!
 Here the good men say Muni,

-Those who live a life without distress and without desire after the Legion, I say they are “Muni.”
+Those who live a life without distress and without desire after the Legion, I say they are "Muni."

-“Not seeing, not in the smell, not wisdom”: “Not in sight, not pure.
-“Not to smell”, not to smell pure.
-“It is not wise,” neither is it eight to wisdom, nor by five gods, nor wickedness.
+"Not seeing, not in the smell, not wisdom": "Not in sight, not pure.
+"Not to smell", not to smell pure.
+"It is not wise," neither is it eight to wisdom, nor by five gods, nor wickedness.
 It is not seen, the smell of it, or wisdom.

-“Nanda!
-The good here say Muni: “The good ones,” those who are good, those who are good, those who are good, those who are good, those who have arisen, those who remembered the best, those who remember the best, those who are righteous, and those who are righteous, The root of the good, the good, the good, the good,
+"Nanda!
+The good here say Muni: "The good ones," those who are good, those who are good, those who are good, those who are good, those who have arisen, those who remembered the best, those who remember the best, those who are righteous, and those who are righteous, The root of the good, the good, the good, the good,